-- 7.5 The Council was required to finalise its Business Rates estimates for 2024/25 and its initial estimate of any surplus or deficit for 2023/24 by 31 January 2024.
-The estimate of retained business rates income included in this report do not take into account the final forecasts for business rates that were submitted in the NNDR1 return. - 7.6 Forecasting business rates income is complex with the impact of the additional reliefs announced in the Autumn Statement and the implementation of shorter 3-year revaluation periods contributing to the level of uncertainty around forecasts for the medium-term. - 7.7 The estimate of business rates income has been prepared based on the rateable value of properties on the rating list on 31 December 2023.
+- 7.5 The Council finalised its Business Rates estimates for 2024/25 and its initial estimate of any surplus or deficit for 2023/24 by 31 January 2024.
+The estimate of retained business rates income included in this report has been updated to take into account the final forecasts for business rates that were submitted in the NNDR1 return. - 7.6 Forecasting business rates income is complex with the impact of the additional reliefs announced in the Autumn Statement and the implementation of shorter 3-year revaluation periods contributing to the level of uncertainty around forecasts for the medium-term. - 7.7 The estimate of business rates income has been prepared based on the rateable value of properties on the rating list on 31 December 2023.
 Forecasts have been made concerning the level of mandatory and discretionary reliefs that will be given, and an allowance made for bad debts and repayments. - 7.8 Business rates are collected by the Council, and the proceeds are shared between Cotswold District Council, Gloucestershire County Council, and the Government.
 There is an element of risk and reward involved in the Business Rates scheme, which is designed to incentivise Councils to promote business growth within their areas.
 The business rates retention scheme is volatile and estimating the outturn is complex due to factors such as appeals, demolitions, new builds, occupation, and reliefs. - 7.9 The draft forecast for business rates included in this report, although broadly similar to last year, has seen significant changes in terms of rateable values and reliefs.
-The assumption made in the MTFS is the Council's share of retained business rates will be in the region of £4.5m in 2024/25.
-The final estimate will not be available until 31 January 2024, and it is recommended that a delegation is provided to the Council's Deputy Chief Executive, in consultation with the Deputy Leader and Cabinet Member for Finance for any changes to the General Fund Summary arising from the Local Government Finance Settlement and the Business Rates Retention Scheme estimates prior to submission to Council. - 7.10 Each year the Council forecasts whether its collection of Business Rates will be higher than anticipated, resulting in a "surplus" on the Collection Fund, or lower than anticipated, resulting in a "deficit" on the Collection Fund.
+The assumption made in the MTFS is the Council's share of retained business rates will be £5.014m in 2024/25.
+The MTFS also includes the Council's share of the forecast surplus on the Business Rates Collection Fund in 2023/24 of £0.445m. - 7.10 Each year the Council forecasts whether its collection of Business Rates will be higher than anticipated, resulting in a "surplus" on the Collection Fund, or lower than anticipated, resulting in a "deficit" on the Collection Fund. - 7.11 Where this Council forecasts a surplus on the Collection Fund, the surplus is paid out in the following financial year to the County Council (10%), Government (50%) and the District